 Probably the number one priority we have is being close to the parks.
 For us that means anywhere within 30 minutes.
 Yes, being close enough to Magic Kingdom to see the fireworks would be amazing.
 But after catching this bug while living 10 hours away, I’m not going to be so limiting in our search!
 Obviously the closer the better, but I think 30 minutes is close enough that we would feel we could pick up and go on a moment’s notice.

 When we began looking at houses, we really didn’t have too much on our wish list since the main desire was just to be there.
 Now that we’ve started to see what we can get with our budget, we’ve definitely got a few specific items we’re looking for!
 I’m sure the list will grow as we get closer to potentially moving.
 But here are a few early things we’re looking at.

 The biggest thing we want is a house that will make us feel like we’re in Florida and on vacation everyday.
 So a palm tree or two would be nice!
 A bigger part of that feeling is a lanai.
 (For those who might not know, a lanai is at its most basic a screened in area outside of the house.
 See the example image below.)
 Enjoying the wonderful weather is one of the benefits of moving to Orlando.
-A lanai lets you do that in a bug-free, rain-free, and humidity-lessened way.
-Which means you can enjoy it more often.
+A lanai lets you do that with less bugs and a little more privacy.

 A lot of houses we’ve looked at also have pools under the lanai.
 I’m not a swimmer, but the rest of my family are.
 A pool is not a must-have for us.
 But admittedly, it would add to that vacation-everyday feeling — being able to sit under cover next to a pool on a beautiful day, sipping a cold Coca-Cola, while reading a book……. man, I’m ready to move now just thinking about it!